 How many times have you set a carefully crafted budget and, convinced you’ve thought of everything, set off towards a secure (you think) fiscal future only to find that bam, you’ve forgotten someone’s birthday, your anniversary, or your sister’s cat’s third birthday.
 Or, do you get so carried away with the excitement of the occasion that you forget you ought to control your spending?

 It’s not what we regularly spend that causes us the biggest headaches, is it?
 It’s the occasional spending.
 And, as you can see from the infographic below, we Brits spend a whole heap of cash on those events which crop up each year – Christmas, Valentine’s Day, Mother’s Day – even though we could budget for them if we remembered!

 So what’s the answer?
 Here are 5 top tips to control your spending:-

-Agree upfront the maximum you will spend on birthday presents and whether, in fact, all members of the family still want to swop gifts.
+Agree up front the maximum you will spend on birthday presents and whether, in fact, all members of the family still want to swop gifts.
 If you hardly ever see each other, do you need to splash out on big gifts when a card and perhaps a gift voucher for a nominal value would do?
 Children’s parties are a particular danger zone.

-Diarise when you need to order flowers etc. for Mother’s Day and check the voucher sites well in advance to see if there are any deals – could you find an alternative gift on Groupon or save on Topcashback.co.uk?
+Diarise when you need to order flowers etc. for Mother’s Day and check the voucher sites well in advance to see if there are any deals – could you find an alternative gift much cheaper on Groupon, Wowcher or Topcashback?

 Even if you are hopeless at crafts, you could still make jams or chutneys, bake a cake or make flavoured oils in pretty bottles.
 In this post you’ll find some great ideas for low or no cost homemade gifts.